-DHC/ART Education offers inclusive programming and innovative interpretive tools that encourage exploration and understanding of contemporary art.
-In providing platforms for exchange related to the exhibitions presented by the Foundation, we encourage critical dialogue informed by diverse perspectives.
+Our education department offers inclusive programming and innovative interpretive tools that encourage exploration and understanding of contemporary art.
+In providing platforms for exchange related to the exhibitions presented by the Fondation, we encourage critical dialogue informed by diverse perspectives.

 We invite any group of ten people or more to reserve a guided visit with one of our educators.
 These visits are designed for groups of all types: primary and secondary schools, colleges and universities, community centres and language schools, as well as the general public.
 Visits last 1½ hours.

-Groups who reserve a guided visit of the exhibition Wim Delvoye also have the opportunity to take part in the art workshop Gothic Kitsch (PDF), designed by Karen Tam and DHC/ART Education.
+Groups who reserve a guided visit of the exhibition Jasmina Cibic: Everything That You Desire and Nothing That You Fear also have the opportunity to take part in the art workshop A Dance of Symbols, designed by the artists Leisure and the education department.

 Unique to each exhibition and developed in collaboration with Montreal-based artists, our workshops complement participants’ gallery experience through hands-on experimentation.
 A visit combined with a workshop lasts two hours.

-Please note that groups planning a visit without a DHC/ART educator are required to contact us in advance in order for us to advise security prior to arrival.
+Please note that groups planning a visit without an educator are required to contact us in advance in order for us to advise security prior to arrival.

 Movements: The goal of this short document is to assist visitors in exploring the ideas presented in the exhibition in more depth.
-Movements: Wim Delvoye (PDF) can be used as inspiration for a pre or post-visit discussion, or even as an assignment based on the visit.
+Jasmina Cibic: Movements (PDF) can be used as inspiration for a pre or post-visit discussion, or even as an assignment based on the visit.